For The Sake of the Mission - Part 2

 What has God given me?

 First and foremost God has given me life.
 I am alive today and that is a gift from God.
 One way to measure life is time.
 God has given you life and if you think of life as time you will have a clearer awareness of how you’re investing or wasting your life.

 Here is an example that comes to mind.
-I have two small children, a 7 year old and a 5 year old.
+I have two small children, a 7-year-old and a 5-year-old.
 They are very much interested in my time.
 I clearly see my children as a great priority in my life.
 So do I invest time into my children?
 Do I schedule time to spend with them, looking them in the eye, listening to them, talking to them, doing something together with them?
-Or do I spend the bulk of my time, when I am around them, telling them to be quiet, to find something to do, to go somewhere else, etc. If I am not investing that time into my children what am I doing during that time?
+Or do I spend the bulk of my time, when I am around them, telling them to be quiet, to find something to do, to go somewhere else, etc?
+If I am not investing that time into my children what am I doing during that time?
 Am I in front of a screen?
-Are the contents of that screen more valuable then my children?
-5 years from now, when I look back, 10 years from now, will I fondly remember the contents of that screen, or the memories I made with my children?
+Are the contents of that screen more valuable than my children?
+5 years from now, when I look back, 10 years from now, will I fondly remember the contents of that screen or the memories I made with my children?
 Which activity is a better investment of my time?

 You schedule appointments, work, etc. Do you schedule time to play with your kids?
 Do you guard that time and give them your full attention?

 But this is not a post on parenting, nor is this a post against screens, after all, you’re reading this on a screen.
 What I mean is that you, and I, can be more aware of how we are investing our time.
 Schedule a time for screens and schedule a time for relationships, and keep the two separate so that you can get the most out of both.
 That way your screen time will be more productive/enjoyable (guilt-free), and your relationship time will be more meaningful.

 Now, how can you apply this to your mission?